 C1-INHs can be used for long-term prophylaxis for HAE.
-Until recently, the only human plasmaderived C1-INH approved for long-term prophylaxis for adults and adolescents 12 years or older was Cinryze, which was approved in the U.S. in 2008.
-Cinryze requires intravenous administration every three to four days, and some patients may need higher doses to achieve a reduction in attacks.
+Until recently, the only human plasmaderived C1-INH approved for long-term prophylaxis for adults and adolescents 12 years or older was Cinryze, which was approved in the US in 2008.47 Cinryze requires intravenous administration every three to four days, and some patients may need higher doses to achieve a reduction in attacks.
 In June 2018, Cinryze was also approved for long-term prophylaxis in children ages 6 to 12.
-Ruconest, a recombinant form of C1-INH, is also under review by the United States (US) Food and Drug Administration (FDA) for long-term prophylaxis, with an expected decision date of September 21, 2018.
-Ruconest is administered once or twice weekly as an intravenous infusion.
+Ruconest, a recombinant form of C1-INH, was discussed in the draft version of this report, as it was under consideration by the US Food and Drug Administration (FDA) for long-term prophylaxis.
+However, the intravenous formulation is no longer under consideration for this indication; therefore, all discussion concerning Ruconest for long-term prophylaxis has now been removed.25

-Long term use of intravenous infusions can lead to scarring of the veins, making future infusions more difficult; if infusion ports are required, infectious and thrombotic complications can occur as well.
+Long-term use of intravenous infusions can lead to scarring of the veins, making future infusions more difficult; if infusion ports are required, infectious and thrombotic complications can occur as well.
 Thus, there has been interest in developing alternate methods of C1-INH delivery.
-In 2017, a subcutaneous form of human-derived C1-INH, Haegarda® (CSL Behring GmbH), was approved for long-term prophylaxis for adults and adolescents.
-The medication is taken twice weekly as a subcutaneous injection.
+In 2017, a subcutaneous form of human-derived C1-INH, Haegarda® (CSL Behring GmbH), was approved for long-term prophylaxis for adults and adolescents.48 The medication is taken twice weekly as a subcutaneous injection.

-Lanadelumab (Shire Plc) is a newly developed monoclonal antibody targeting plasma kallikrein.
+Lanadelumab (Shire Plc) is a newly developed monoclonal antibody targeting plasma kallikrein that was approved in August 2018 for long-term prophylaxis in HAE patients.
 By inhibiting the activity of kallikrein, this medication prevents the cleavage of high molecular weight kininogen and the release of bradykinin that leads to symptomatic HAE attacks.
-Lanadelumab is currently under review by the FDA for long-term prophylaxis for adults and adolescents, with an expected decision date of August 26, 2018.
-It is designed to be administered subcutaneously once every two weeks.
+30 It is designed to be administered subcutaneously once every two to four weeks.